tunasplam/tunasplam.github.io/_posts/2025-07-31-private-wow-server-config.md

 ---
 title: "Configuring and Starting Private WoW Servers"
 date:  2025-07-31
-categories: [programming]
+categories: [programming and analytics]
 tags: [games]
 ---

-# Configuring and Starting Private WoW Servers
+## Configuring and Starting Private WoW Servers

 My early childhood consisted of Ultima Online and World of Warcraft.
 When I was older I wanted to rediscover that childhood so I found [CMaNGOS](https://cmangos.net/).
 I used this script to start and configure my private CMaNGOS servers.